I Swear: Year-end charts

+Certifications

 All-4-One version

-Following the release of Montgomery's version, American male R&B pop group All-4-One recorded a cover version with record producer David Foster for their eponymous 1994 debut album.
-The cover includes a lyric change: the original line from the second verse "And when there's silver in your hair" was replaced by "And when just the two of us are there."
+Following the release of Montgomery's version, American male R&B pop group All-4-One recorded a cover version of "I Swear" with record producer David Foster for the group's eponymous 1994 debut album.
+The cover includes a lyric change: the original line from the second verse "And when there's silver in your hair" was replaced by "And when just the two of us are there".

-All-4-One's version reached number one on numerous music charts, including the US Billboard Hot 100, where it remained for 11 consecutive weeks.
+Released on April 22, 1994, by Blitzz and Atlantic, All-4-One's version reached number one on numerous music charts, including the US Billboard Hot 100, where it remained for 11 consecutive weeks.
 The recording later ranked number 98 on Billboard's list of All-Time Top 100 Songs.
-In the United Kingdom, the All-4-One recording spent a total of 18 weeks on the UK Singles Chart, peaking at number two, where it stayed for seven consecutive weeks (held off the top spot by Wet Wet Wet's "Love Is All Around").
+In the United Kingdom, the All-4-One recording spent a total of 18 weeks on the UK Singles Chart, peaking at number two for seven consecutive weeks, unable to dislodge Wet Wet Wet's "Love Is All Around" from number one.
+Its accompanying music video was directed by Marcus Nispel.
+The band won the Grammy Award for Best Pop Performance by a Duo or Group with Vocals for their version of the song.